Todd-Kridel/TK-Team-Employee-Information-Profile-Webpage-Generator/README.md

 * a test that a created object of the class correctly stores the initialization/instantiation value that is passed to the class constructor function
 * a test of the status/type/presence of each contained "function"
-* a test that each contained "get" function returns the proper value that is currently is being stored
+* a test that each contained "get" function returns the proper value that currently is being stored

 ![a view of the successful passing automated Jest functional tests](./assets/images/All%20Class%20Unit%20Tests%20Passed.png)